 The Fisher Island Day School curriculum emphasizes strong academic skills, along with differentiated instruction, daily world-language instruction, computer use, music, visual arts, and physical education.
 Students achieve high levels of proficiency in academic areas through hands-on, direct-learning experiences, which encourage independent reasoning skills.

-Each grade’s curriculum includes activity-based instruction, rather than solely rote memorization and drill.
+Each grade’s curriculum includes academically rigorous, activity-based instruction, rather than solely incorporating rote memorization and drill.
 Cross-curricular, theme-based teaching methods explore and reinforce a topic across multiple subjects—literature, STEM (Science, Technology, Engineering, Mathematics), art, history, science, and social studies.
-Mandarin Chinese and Spanish classes integrate with STEM, history, geography, social studies, art, and music.
-Daily physical education promotes leadership and team responsibility, as well as developing gross and fine motor skills.
+Teachers of world languages integrate their curriculum with grade-appropriate subject-matter from STEM, history, geography, social studies, art, and music.
+Daily physical education promotes leadership and team responsibility, as well as developing gross- and fine-motor skills.

 “Fisher Island Day School provides an exceptional learning environment for my children that is preparing them to compete academically and on a national level.”

 FIDS is organized into three developmentally appropriate schools: